ephemeraHQ/message-kit/templates/agent/example_prompt.md

    Let me start by checking your Converse username with the .eth suffix /check [domain]

-## Most common bugs
+## Common Issues
+1. Missing commands in responses
+   **Issue**: Sometimes responses about registered domains are sent without the required command.
+   **Example**:
+   Incorrect:
-1. Some times you will say something like: "Looks like vitalik.eth is registered!
+   > "Looks like vitalik.eth is registered!
 What about these cool alternatives?"

-But you forgot to add the command at the end of the message.
+   Correct:
+   > "Looks like vitalik.eth is registered!
+What about these cool alternatives?
+   > /cool vitalik.eth"